Are you confused about which refills will fit your pen?

 Today there are only a few X10 refills available:

 - Fisher PS1F Refill for 1950s Paper Mate Pens

 - Schmidt Refill 700M

-The X20 pen refill measures 106.8mm in length and 3.05mm in diameter.
-Although it looks very similar to the X10 & its length and diameter are the same the biggest difference between the two pen refills is the tip size
+The X20 pen refill measures 106.8mm long and 3.05mm in diameter.
+Although it looks very similar to the X10 & its length and diameter are the same, the tip size is the biggest difference between the two pen refills.

-The X20 has a lot bigger tip around 2.2mm compared to the narrow 1.6mm of the X10.
+The X20 has a lot bigger tip, around 2.2mm, compared to the narrow 1.6mm X10.
 This means that the X20 and X10 refills are not interchangeable.

-Paul Fisher invented the first pressurized pen refill way back in the 1960s and went on to launch the Fisher Space Pen which is by far the most popular and well-known of all the pens fitted with a pressurized refill.
+Paul Fisher invented the first pressurized pen refill in the 1960s and launched the Fisher Space Pen, which is by far the most popular and well-known of all the pens fitted with a pressurized refill.

-The benefit of a pressurized refill is that the ink is constantly at the tip of the ball which allows them to do things other ballpoint pens can such as write on greasy surfaces, wet paper or even underwater if you ever feel the need.
+The benefit of a pressurized refill is that the ink is constantly at the tip of the ball, allowing them to do things other ballpoint pens can, such as write on greasy surfaces, wet paper, or even underwater if you ever feel the need.

-Obviously, it is unlikely that most people are going to test them out in such extreme temperatures but it gets the point across that they can work anywhere in the world.
+Obviously, it is unlikely that most people will test them out in such extreme temperatures, but it gets the point across that they can work anywhere in the world.